MisterMard/pickle-scripts/README.md

 - `yarn looks-snapshot`: get a snapshot of all the users' balances of pLooks and pLooksEth jars.

+- `yarn perms-transfer`: transfer all permissions for an address on all chains to multisig.

 Output json files can be found under `./output/`